StuartRiffle/ragtag-tiger/README.md

 **UNDER DEVELOPMENT - STILL DEBUGGING - DO NOT USE THIS**

-**RAG/TAG Tiger** is a [LlamaIndex](https://github.com/run-llama/llama_index) wrapper that provides a point-and-shoot command line interface for doing RAG queries on local documents/code.
+**RAG/TAG Tiger** is a [LlamaIndex](https://github.com/run-llama/llama_index) wrapper that provides a point-and-shoot command line interface for doing RAG queries on local documents/code with an LLM.

+I had modest RAG needs, but could not find an equally simple tool to use.
+I just wanted to RAG some files I had, not build a whole damned data ingestion pipeline.
+I wrote this script to connect the dots as crudely as possible.
+It has gained some convenience features since then, for which I apologize.
+I am trying to stop.

-It is mostly the same boilerplate/glue you were going to have to write anyway, so I'm posting it hoping it can save somebody an afternoon googling LlamaIndex tutorials and arguing with ChatGPT.
-If this code improves your life, feel free to buy me a coffee!
+A lot of this code is the same boilerplate/glue you were going to have to write anyway.
+If it saves you an afternoon of sifting through machine-generated LlamaIndex tutorials and arguing with ChatGPT, feel free to buy me a coffee!

 ## Features
-- can run queries on a local LLM, an internal inference server, or a commercial endpoint like OpenAI
+- runs queries on a local LLM, an internal inference server, or a commercial endpoint like OpenAI
-- loads/updates/stores a vector index to avoid redundant processing
+- loads/updates/stores vector indices to avoid redundant processing
 - provides fine grained control over which files to index or be excluded, supports .gitignore
-- downloads loaders from the [LlamaIndex hub](https://llamahub.ai) to support custom file types
+- downloads loaders from the [LlamaIndex hub](https://llamahub.ai) to process custom file types
 - allows basic control of LLM inference parameters (temperature, etc)
 - assembles system prompts and queries from multiple sources
 - supports interactive "chat" mode on the command line

-LlamaIndex (and many other fine projects) are doing all the actual work here. **RAG/TAG Tiger** is just front-end scaffolding.
+Let's be clear that LlamaIndex (and other amazing open source projects) are doing all the actual work here. **RAG/TAG Tiger** is a thin front end for that functionality.

 ## Setup
 ```